Meanwhale/MeanscriptCLI/CLASS_MAKER.md

 # Class Maker

-Class maker generates source code for **serializing fixed-sized data structures** (classes).
+Class maker generates source code for **serializing fixed-sized data structures**.

 The structures can contain following type of members/variables:
  * ints and floats
  * fixed-leght text
  * user-defined data structures (classes)
- * arrays of anything above
+ * arrays

-You can use generated classes to create data with `MSBuilder`.
+You can use generated classes to save data with `MSBuilder`.
+Internally, it uses an integer array to save all types of data.
-It writes data to an integer array, and with the generated classes you get direct access to the array.
+You get direct access to the array with generated classes.
-Then you can use a `MSOutputStream`'s subclass to write the data (array) to a file, network, etc.
+Use a `MSOutputStream`'s subclass to write the data (array) to a file, network, etc.

 Use `MSCode` to read data.
 Internally the data is saved to an integer array, like with `MSBuilder`.
 Generated classes can be used to read data directly from the array.

-_This feature is work-in-progress and generates only Java for now._
+_This feature is work-in-progress and generates only Java code for now._

 ## Simple example